Road Trip Through Switzerland

 Day 1 | Heidelberg

-We had planned on spending the night in Heidelberg but we really wanted to check out Triberg before leaving the area so we changed our reservation, easily (and often) done through booking.com , and spent our first night in Triberg.
-It was a short few hours drive from Heidelberg so the kids had enough time to sleep off the afternoon activities and get ready for dinner.
+While we had planned on spending the night in Heidelberg, we really wanted to check out Triberg before leaving the area so we changed our reservation, easily (and often) done through booking.com and spent our first night in Triberg.
+It is a short few hours drive from Heidelberg so the kids have enough time to sleep off the afternoon activities and get ready for dinner.

 Day 2 | Rhine falls